 Coastal Swordfish & Root Vegetable Chowder

-This stable, rich environment is the perfect vessel for poaching firm-fleshed coastal proteins like swordfish.
-In this iteration, the delicate, pale-orange flesh of pumpkin swordfish is visually and texturally mirrored by the addition of tender sweet potatoes.
-As the chowder simmers, the starches from the potatoes release into the broth, further naturally thickening the soup.
-It is a brilliant, elegant method for elevating grilled seafood into a deeply comforting, estate-quality centerpiece.
+This stable, rich environment provides the perfect vessel for poaching firm coastal proteins.
+In this iteration, the pale-orange flesh of pumpkin swordfish is complemented by the addition of sweet potatoes.
+As the chowder simmers, the starches from the potatoes release into the broth, providing a secondary, natural thickening element.
+This method transforms grilled seafood into a deeply comforting, estate-quality centerpiece.

 Coastal Swordfish & Root Vegetable Chowder